10notechnologies/troikajs_public/README.md

-# troikajs_public
+# troikagame.com
-Public respository for troikagame.com
+Public respository for troikagame.com.
+Right now this repo contains the AI (module directory) and the Emscripten configuration (modulejs) for generating the single player AI.